Archive for the ‘Ruminations’ Category

 The introduction of social features into Google products only tightened their grip on me.
 With the arrival of Google Talk/Chat in 2005 I was suddenly able to interact with my Gmail contacts in the immediate form of instant messages.
 Google almost overnight took on characteristics of a social network, and I found myself with yet another compelling reason to have Gmail and hence Google itself open on my desktop at all times.
 Even the fact that Google Talk uses open protocols and that I could use any XMPP client with it is not enough to dissuade me.
 And midway through last year Google introduced social features into Reader.
 The nefarious Google Grip tightened fruther.
 Social features tend to make products especially sticky for the simple reason that everyone wants to be where their friends are, and the cost of switching tends to be high (e.g. building up a whole new network of contacts in a new product).

 Two things are set to draw my relationship with Google even closer.
 One is the emergence of Android.
-I have avoided adopting an Android handset for the same reason that I have shunned the iPhone: poor feature set.
+I have avoided adopting an Android handset for the same reason that I have in past shunned the iPhone: poor feature set.
 But this is set to change this year.
 Android will finally see handsets with good quality cameras, zippy processors and all the other high-end features we’ve come to expect.
 And because of Android’s fantastic integration with Google apps, these new devices will only serve to further the Google platform’s importance and dominance.

 picardchromeborgThe other, of course, is the coming of Chrome OS.
 As Google Apps already acts as a sort of social and professional productivity platform, an operating system that supports and increasingly intregrates the products of the platform makes perfect sense, and yet will further indenture us to Google.
 Then, like the hive mind stretching its tentacles into the consciousnesses of all its Borg followers, so too will Google’s reach extend out to all of us via our mobile and desktop operating systems, with Search at its core.